domschl/RaspberryNtpServer/README.md

 Udev rules are tricky and depend on the user of the `chronyd` process and the type of connection your are using.

-Create a file `/etc/udev/rules.d/pps-sources.rules` starting with this example, which you will need to modify to your configuration:
+Create a file `/etc/udev/rules.d/pps-sources.rules` starting with this example (which works with Raspberry Pi OS), which you will need to modify to your configuration:

 ```
 KERNEL=="pps0", OWNER="root", GROUP="_chrony", MODE="0660"